bwolmarans/SDE-NGINX-Gateway-Fabric/README.md

 * When using the WebShell login option be sure to become the **f5admin** user using `su - f5admin`.
 The dash "-" is important in this example as it ensure you have a clean login as the **f5admin** user and start in the **f5admin** users home directory and not the **root** home directory.

 ![su - f5admin](su-f5admin-example.png)

+### Credits:
+This lab guide is authored by the F5 NPI Team a.glanville@f5.com and t.thomas@f5.com and john.wong@f5.com The main copy of this lab guide is stored on the F5 private Gitlab behind the F5 VPN and is linked to from the UDF description.
+This lab guide stored in this GitHub repo is the beginnings of a resource for building training for customers, partners, and others where access to the F5 VPN may be difficult and where rapid updates can be made to this lab without using F5 Gitlab.

 ## Use Cases